 LIBOR Transition

-The London Inter-bank Offered Rate (LIBOR) is used as a reference rate for more than $200 trillion of financial contracts in the cash and derivatives markets.
-LIBOR is based on daily submissions of estimated borrowing rates by a panel of banks.
-Due to changes in the financial markets, the regulator of LIBOR – the United Kingdom’s Financial Conduct Authority – announced that panel banks voluntarily agreed to submit rates through the end of 2021, but that these submission and the publication of LIBOR could cease after that, potentially resulting in the phase out of LIBOR as a widely-used benchmark interest rate.
+The London Interbank Offered Rate (LIBOR) was used as a reference rate for more than $200 trillion of financial contracts in the cash and derivatives markets.
+LIBOR was based on daily submissions of estimated borrowing rates by a panel of banks.
+Due to changes in the financial markets, the regulator of LIBOR – the United Kingdom’s Financial Conduct Authority – announced that the publication of U.S. dollar LIBOR would cease on June 30, 2023, resulting in the phase out of LIBOR as a widely used benchmark interest rate.

 News and Updates